Dear Old Farm Swim and Paddle Members:

-- Installing a pavilion on the north patio (near the grills) to replace the existing tent structure
+- Installation of a second pavilion on the northwest patio by the soda machines to replace the existing tent structure.

 These potential upgrades to the pool facilities are costly, but will provide improved services that we believe our members want.
 We will discuss these items as well as how to pay for them at the November General Membership meeting, so we ask that you attend and let us know what you think.

-Finally, I would like to acknowledge and thank all members of the Board of Directors for volunteering countless hours during the 2016 season.
-I would especially like to thank Dave Ohlrich, Dan Rudolph, and Katie McDermott, who will be leaving the Board as of November 30, 2016.
-Here were the Board members’ areas of responsibility for the 2016 season.
+Finally, I would like to acknowledge and thank all members of the Board of Directors for volunteering countless hours during the 2017 season.
+I would especially like to thank Mike Morper and Cindy Zelaya, who will be leaving the Board as of November 30, 2017.
+Here were the Board members’ areas of responsibility for the 2017 season.

-- Buildings & Grounds: Rob Follit, Tom Walsh
+Maintenance/Buildings & Grounds: Rob Follit, Tom Walsh, Scott Speier

-- Social/Private Parties: Katie McDermott, Amantha Linkie, Scott Speier
+Social/Private Parties: Missy Maloney, Amantha Linkie, Scott Speier

-- Special Programs (Masters/Water Aerobics): Cindy Zelaya, Amy Ruther
+Special Programs (Masters/Water Aerobics): Cindy Zelaya, Lindsay Jauss

 - President: John Hudalla